lxhelmer/ruuturetki/README.md

 ### Backend

-- Backend runs with ts-node, although the memory usage is higher than with transpiled js/node code, there were some major conflicts with transpiling which were outside the reach of the project for the moment.
+- Backend runs with node, and is built with tsc.
+This was quite finicky to get to work and I ended up using tsx because it works with ESM out the box which the project uses.
 - Backend works as a bridge to a MongoDB database validating request using zod and ts interfaces.
 - Interesting implementation detail is that environment variables are handled with [t3-env](https://github.com/t3-oss/t3-env) package which handles the zod validation for environment variables.